Informatievlaanderen/VSDS-LDESServer4J/docs/_configuration/fragmentations/geospatial.md

     - A new fragment is created if no fragment exists for the given tile.
     - There is no `memberLimit` or max size for a fragment.
 They do not become immutable.
     - The member is added to every related fragment.
+4. When the member could not be added to any tile (ex. the fragmentation property is missing or not valid), then the member will be added to a default bucket `tile=unknown`.

 ````mermaid
 flowchart TD